Chop Suey has seen it before, people meeting first in the digital ether, then suddenly finding themselves face-to-face, in a complete new environment.

 Today, for our fashion adventurers, things are far less complicated.
 Notebooks open, sketches and instructions fill up the pages.
 Work gear is organised and rubber gloves and aprons slipped on.
 The dyeing process begins.
 Fabrics and garments are folded, knotted, clipped into intricate patterns.
 Japanese shibori techniques deliver exquisite detail, slow and meditative, deeply rewarding.
 Free expressionists go bold with nostalgic hippie tie-dye seventees vibe as a canvas for additional printing.

-As the sun beats down on a tiled Portuguese porch, with a glass of fresh lemonade in hand, everyone waits for the best part.
+As the sun beats down on a tiled Portuguese porch, sipping a glass of fresh lemonade, everyone waits for the best part.
 Rinsing, unfolding, revealing the magic.
 A chorus of “Wow!” echoes with every unexpected design.

 By now, the trainees have turned into more than a group, they’re a crew.
 Days of co-working, discoveries and sharing stories have built a quiet but undeniable bond.

 Life off-grid is not without its tests.
 Wi-Fi drifts in and out.
 Water and power rise and fall with the sun.
 And yet, that’s the beauty.
-Each small inconvenience is a reminder that they’re living something sustainable, something that matters.
+Each small inconvenience is a reminder that they’re living something sustainable and they need to be loyal and share.

 With baskets in hand, they move into the wild.
 They gather blooms and leaves for the organic dyeing workshop.
 Nature’s palette is ready, spirits are high.
 Back at the work place, petals and leafs are placed in bold geometric patterns.
 Some scattered like Hanafubuki, the Japanese image of flowers drifting on the wind.
 Legend says catching one lets you make a wish.
 Each delicate bloom is pressed into the cloth with a wooden hammer, to release the pigments.